carlosdlr/distributed-cache-implementation/README.md

 # Distributed Cache Implementation

-A simple distributed cache implementation using Java 17 and HTTP communication between nodes.
+A simple distributed cache implementation using Java 17 or higher and HTTP communication between nodes.

 ## Features